S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Subdriver**: A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.
 **Superdomain**: A domain that fully contains another domain.
 **Superdriver**: see subdriver.
-**Tension**: A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.

 ---